haestflod/school-projects/readme.md

 For my thesis project there was no fbx to json converter that I could find at the time so I implemented my own one.
 It uses the Autodesk FBX SDK to convert from FBX -> JSON.

+### WebGL project
+A raw WebGL project using dual quaternions instead of matrices.
+It handles .json and .obj files.
+It also renders animations by lerping between keyframes.

 ### Nintendo DS
 I made a game for the Nintendo DS using a homebrew developer kit.
 Here's a picture of the game.